-Recommendations 1.6 and 1.7
+Recommendations 1.6 and 1.7 - Board and management evaluation

-The Company recognises the significance of evaluating the performance of its Board, Committees, Individual Directors, and Senior Executives on a regular basis.
-By implementing a robust evaluation process, the Company ensures that these entities function optimally and align with the organisation's strategic objectives.
+The Company recognises the significance of regularly evaluating the performance of its Board, Committees, Directors, and senior executives.
+By implementing a robust evaluation process, the Company ensures alignment with the organisation's strategic objectives, corporate governance policies, and relevant charters.

-In the 2023 financial year, the performance of the Board, Committees, Individual Directors, and Senior Executives has undergone formal reviews.
+In the 2024 financial year, the performance of the Board, Committees, Directors, and senior executives was reviewed and evaluated.
 This evaluation was conducted using both quantitative and qualitative measures, enabling a holistic assessment of their performance.

-The evaluation process included gathering feedback from Directors and Senior Executives regarding the discharge of their respective responsibilities.
-This feedback mechanism allows for a two-way communication channel, providing valuable insights into the strengths and areas of improvement for each individual and the overall governance structure.
+The evaluation process included gathering feedback from Directors and senior executives regarding the discharge of their respective responsibilities.
+This feedback mechanism allows for a two-way communication channel, providing valuable insights into each individual's strengths and areas for improvement and the overall governance structure.

 The qualitative measures encompass a more subjective evaluation, taking into consideration factors such as leadership qualities, decision-making processes, communication effectiveness, and adherence to governance principles.
-This qualitative assessment provides a deeper understanding of the individual and collective contributions made by the Board, Committees, Individual Directors, and Senior Executives.
+This qualitative assessment provides a deeper understanding of the individual and collective contributions made by the Board, Committees, Individual Directors, and senior executives.